BenslimaneChama/HackBio-Internship/Stage 3/Readme.md

 This table summarizes all model performance metrics and selected features when RFE is applied.
 Key insights from the results include:

-✅ Best Overall Model → Logistic Regression (All Features) with 84.34% Accuracy ✅ Best Model After Feature Selection (RFE) → XGBoost with RFE (6 Features) achieving 84.16% Accuracy ❌ Worst Performing Models → All models trained with only 1 feature, reducing accuracy to approximately 78% ❌ Most Common False Prediction Trend → Increased false negatives (missed depressed students) when reducing the number of features
+✅ Best Overall Model → Logistic Regression (All Features) with 84.34% Accuracy.
+✅ Best Model After Feature Selection (RFE) → XGBoost with RFE (6 Features) achieving 84.16% Accuracy.
+❌ Worst Performing Models → All models trained with only 1 feature, reducing accuracy to approximately 78%.
+❌ Most Common False Prediction Trend → Increased false negatives (missed depressed students) when reducing the number of features.
-✅ Key Predictive Feature → "Have you ever had suicidal thoughts ?" was consistently selected by all models when RFE = 1, demonstrating an individual contribution of ~78%
+✅ Key Predictive Feature → "Have you ever had suicidal thoughts ?" was consistently selected by all models when RFE = 1, demonstrating an individual contribution of ~78%.

 ## Chosen Trained Classifiers to predict depression and determining top explaining variables:
 ### ALL FEATURES LOGISTIC REGRESSION